-Graduates with quantitative skills and expertise in self-learning algorithms are in high demand in industry according to the Governments Expert Group on Future Skills Needs.
+Graduates with quantitative skills and expertise in self-learning algorithms are in high demand in the industry according to the Government Expert Group on Future Skills Needs (EGFSN).
 Demand for these skills is projected to rise over the coming years not just in Ireland but in the EU and globally.
-Graduates from a similar MSc have secured jobs in the following areas: banking, financial trading, consultancy, online gambling firms, software development, logistics, data analysis and with companies such as AIB, McAfee, Fexco, DeCare Systems, MpStor, the Tyndall Institute, Matchbook.com, First Derivatives and KPMG.
+Graduates from a similar MSc have secured jobs in the following areas: banking, financial trading, consultancy, online gambling firms, software development, logistics, data analysis, and with companies such as AIB, McAfee, Fexco, DeCare Systems, MpStor, the Tyndall Institute, Matchbook.com, First Derivatives, and KPMG.

-- Candidates must have obtained at least a 2.2 honours degree or equivalent in a numerate discipline (i.e., commensurate with science or engineering programmes).
+- Candidates must have obtained at least a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent in a numerate discipline (i.e., commensurate with science or engineering programmes).

 - Candidates from Grandes Écoles Colleges are also eligible to apply if they are studying a cognate discipline in an ENSEA or EFREI Graduate School and are eligible to enter the final year (M2) of their programme.

-- All candidates must ultimately be approved by the director of the MSc (Mathematical Modelling and Self-Learning Systems) programme.
+- All candidates must ultimately be approved by the director of the MSc (Mathematical Modelling and Machine Learning) programme.